hugke729/RidgeTrappedWave/README.md

 <img src="wave_mode_shapes.png">

-This is a supplement to a paper in preparation:
+This is a supplement to

-Hughes and Klymak (2018) Tidal conversion and dissipation at steep topography in a channel poleward of the critical latitude
+Hughes and Klymak (2019) Tidal conversion and dissipation at steep topography in a channel poleward of the critical latitude
+*J. Phys.
+Oceanogr.* doi:10.1175/JPO-D-18-0132.1

 Using this code without the associated paper is not recommended.
 Please email me if interested at this early stage.